 In simple terms, we take the business figures and add back expenses which are not allowable for tax purposes.
 This produces a new figure without some of the expenses in the accounts and this amount which is treated as taxable income.

 Personally, I prefer the real business expenses.
-It provides a truer picture of your business and is less work to produce!
+It provides a truer picture of your business!
 It also reduces the time you, your bookkeeper and your accountant “waste” on providing good accounting records for you and also so you can complete your tax return correctly.

 I would suggest to a small business owner if you had to spend that money to run your business and because you need to for your customer then you must put that receipt through your business.
-If spent it and thought afterwards, I wonder if I could claim that expense that I just paid for, then unless you have a compelling reason for claiming it, don’t bother.
+If you spent it and thought afterwards, I wonder if I could claim that expense that I just paid for, then unless you have a compelling reason for claiming it, its not worth claiming.